plotly/documentation/_posts/scala/2016-03-22-getting-started.md

 libraryDependencies += "co.theasi" %% "plotly" % "0.1"
 ```

 The Scala plotly client is updated frequently.
-Check that you include the latest version in your script LINK to Maven coordinates
+Check that you include the [latest version](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22co.theasi%22) in your script.

 # Initialization